rvaidun/CSE_12L_Assembly/Lab3/README.txt

 DESCRIPTION

 This program will print out a pattern with numbers and stars (asterisks).
 1. It will first prompt for the height of the pattern.
 If the user enters an invalid input such as a negative number or zero, an error message will be printed and the user will be prompted again.
-2. Then program should printd the following pattern using numbers and stars with a tab between each of them:
+2. Then program will print a triangle pattern of stars and numbers based on the user input.

+The following is the output if the user enters 5:
 1
 *	2	*
 *	*	3	*	*